Lynx seeking answers after another 0-4 start to season

 Minnesota begins a three-game road trip on Tuesday night in Los Angeles.

-The Lynx may have a more difficult time turning things around this year.
+Regardless of what happens against the Sparks, the Lynx may face a more difficult time turning things around this year.

 Napheesa Collier is out indefinitely as she is set to give birth later this month.
 Kayla McBride just finished playing overseas and Damiris Dantas is a few weeks away from returning to the Lynx after a Lisfranc injury she suffered last year.